long con magazine is a canadian quarterly for art re. art.

 commitments

 Anyone who submits AI-generated content, under the guise of it being human-created artwork, will be permanently banned from publication in long con.
 Any of their previous long con publications will be replaced with a notice of their ban, and any outstanding contributor compensation will be cancelled.
 Use of algorithmic tools within larger creative processes is permitted if acknowledged and explained via the submission form.
-(Declaring is zero-risk: no ban will be imposed on the basis of an unsatisfactory explanation.)
+(Acknowledgement is zero-risk: no ban will ever be imposed on the basis of an ‘unsatisfactory’ explanation.)

 Help us make more informed editorial decisions by identifying any backgrounds or experiences that have made it more difficult for you to create art or be recognized for your artistic labour.
 Backgrounds and experiences don’t need to be addressed in your submission, bio, or artist statement: include them in the field “Additional notes for the editors” to ensure they remain confidential.